 A Dream Come True

 “God’s unique in the way he deals with each of us, and … I really wanted to be in missions from the time I was a little kid.
 By the time I finally, 28 years ago, left for [South Asia], it was like a dream come true in a lot of ways for me,” says Becky Martin, a worker in South Asia.

 Becky grew up in a family and local church where she says, “Missions was just part of being a Christian.”
 So she pursued a degree in nursing with the intention of using her skills on the mission field.

 Regarding her decision to serve in South Asia, Becky says, “It was a process.”
-She began by choosing a sending agency, TEAM, and then, she looked for a country where physical and spiritual needs were great.
+She began by choosing a sending agency, TEAM.
+Then, she looked for a country where physical and spiritual needs were great.
 A country in South Asia fit the criteria.

 Nearly three decades later, Becky continues to see God confirm the missionary calling He gave her as a girl.